Leo Zelada

-Braulio Rubén Tupaj Amaru Grajeda Fuentes is a writer also known as Leo Zelada.
-He was born in 1970 and lives in Madrid, Spain.
+Braulio Rubén Tupaj Amaru Grajeda Fuentes, prominently known by his literary pseudonym Leo Zelada, is a Spanish-Peruvian poet and writer.
+He was born in Lima, Peru, but has been living in Madrid, Spain for 18 years.

 Biography

 Zelada studied philosophy at San Marcos University of Peru and he was on charge of a poetical workshop called "Carpe Diem".
 He used to publish articles and writings in the most important newspapers of Latin America, such as El Peruano.

 From 1983 to 1998 he traveled all over Latin America just with his backpack.
 He passed the Andes, the Amazons, the Darien, the Caribbeans and Chiapas, and finally he arrived at Los Angeles, United States of America.
 He has traveled throughout America and Europe, having Spain as his country of residence.
 He coordinates La Tertulia Literaria Exiles in Madrid.
 Colaborador of the newspaper Madridpress.

 In May 2013, Vimeo and YouTube released a documentary short titled "Leo Zelada.
 Underground Poet", held in Madrid, by the Spanish audiovisual producer, Amagifilms.

 Zelada won in February 2015 the Prize Poets of Other Worlds, granted by the International Poetic Fund of Spain.

 Much of his work is in the National Library of Spain in Madrid.

 His book Transpoética was published in Madrid in 2016 by Vaso Roto Ediciones.
 In February 2019 his novel El Último Nómada was published in Spain.

 In January 2021, the documentary "Leo Zelada: Transpoética" was released on You Tube, a road movie with a musical background of trap, ethnic and electronic music.
 It has English and French subtitles.
 The documentary was pre-premiered in Madrid, on January 5, 2021.

 In March 2022, an anthology of all his poetic work titled "Transpoetique" was released in Paris, France, under the Unicite Editions label.
 He has performed several poetry recitals in Paris, the last one on June 22, 2022, at the prestigious Maison de l'Amérique latine in Paris.